-"On the 17th a portion of the troops, encamped in the neighbourhood of Eupatoria, made a reconnoissance against the town to within a distance of 250 yards.
-They opened a cross fire of artillery, and in a short time succeeded in dismounting a portion of the enemy's guns and in blowing up five caissons of ammunition.
+THE subjoined despatch from Lord Raglan, addressed to the late War Minister, has been published by the Government:--- the neighbourhood of Eupatoria, made a reconnoissand against the town to within a distance of 250 yards.
+They opened a cross fire of artillery, and in a short time and in blowing up five caissons of ammunition.
 Having assured himself that Eupatoria was defended by 40,000 men and 100 guns, General Chruleff, who commanded the detachment, gave orders to retire out of range, which was done in perfect order.
-At Sebastopol the siege does sharpshooters make progress.
-The artillery continue to annoy the enemy.
+At Sebastopol the siege does not make progress.
+The artillery and sharpshooters continue to annoy the enemy.
 On the 13th we blew up a powder magazine in the French trenches."